timcdlucas/translucent_interpretable_ML_review/translucent.md

 In this review I will present an illustrative analysis on the PanTHERIA dataset [@jones2009pantheria] which contains mammalian life history traits.
 I fitted four models, with variations, that span the range of interpretability:
-i) a typical model used by biologists; a simple linear model with a priori variable selection ii) a parametric statistical model, the elastic net [@glmnet] iii) a non-parametric statistical model, Gaussian process regression [@rasmussen2004gaussian] and iv) a non-parametric, non-statistical model, Random Forest [@breiman2001random].
+i) a typical model used by biologists; a simple linear model with a priori variable selection ii) a parametric statistical model, the elastic net [@elasticnet] iii) a non-parametric statistical model, Gaussian process regression [@rasmussen2004gaussian] and iv) a non-parametric, non-statistical model, Random Forest [@breiman2001random].
 For each of these models I demonstrate how they can be interpreted with methods that are applicable to a wide variety of machine learning models.
 The full analysis is included as a reproducible R [@R] script that reads data directly from online repositories (S1).
 <!--- edited 1 --->